katsojuna/itcmon/README.md

-# Interoperable Train Control Monitoring software v0.1
+# Interoperable Train Control Monitoring software v0.2

-This first release runs on Windows (tested on Win 11) and needs an RTL-SDR (NESDR recommended), a 220mhz antenna, and the regular Windows Zadig RTL/USB drivers installed.
+This release runs on Windows (tested on Win 11) and needs an RTL-SDR, a 220mhz antenna, and the regular Windows Zadig RTL/USB drivers installed.

 Download the ZIP file, unzip it into a new directory, read the files